ton-community/ton-docs/docs/v3/documentation/smart-contracts/contracts-specs/wallet-contracts.md

 # Types of Wallet Contracts

-You have probably heard somewhere about different versions of wallets in TON Blockchain.
-But what do these versions really mean and how do they differ?
+You may have heard about different versions of wallets on the TON Blockchain.
+But what do these versions actually mean, and how do they differ?

-In this article, we'll look at all versions and modifications of TON wallets.
+In this article, we’ll explore the various versions and modifications of TON wallets.

 ## How can wallets be different?

-Before we start, we need to understand how wallets can differ at all.
+Before diving in, let’s understand how wallets on TON can differ.

-If we look at Ethereum, Solana or almost any other blockchain, there are not different types or versions of wallets.
-But why do they exist in TON?
-It's because wallets in TON are made by smart contracts.
-Basically, any wallet (even yours) is a smart contract running on TON Blockchain which can accept and send transactions to other wallets which are also smart contracts.
+In blockchains like Ethereum, Solana, and others, there are no distinct types or versions of wallets.
+So why are there different wallet versions in TON?
+It’s because, in TON, wallets are implemented as smart contracts.

 These smart contracts can be set up in different ways and can have different features.
 That's why there are several versions of wallets in TON.